 But each time I leave, I vow to see more of Vegas than just the strip.
 Las Vegas becomes synonymous with strip but there’s plenty to do in the city that doesn’t involve the casinos.
-And every time I go to Vegas (and I go a lot), I try to break away from the glitz and see something new, something different, and something that doesn’t involve me putting twenty on red.
+On each visit to Las Vegas, I try to break away from the glitz and see something new, something different, and something that doesn’t involve me putting twenty on red.

 Visit the Grand Canyon

 Though far from Vegas, there are many companies that offer day trips and joint helicopter rides to the canyon.
 Because of the time involved, you don’t get to spend much time at the canyon but if you wanted a quick peek and knew you weren’t going to get there another time, this could be an (expensive) option.

 Right outside of city is the beautiful Red Rock Canyon that offers plenty of both easy and strenuous hiking and mountain biking trails.
 The canyon is ringed by a road and each trailhead has a parking lot where you can leave your car to go hike and then drive to the next trailhead.
 I really liked getting off the Strip, walking around the desert, and working off all that buffet food.
 Make sure to come early in the morning before it gets too hot and bring a lot of water.
 The entrance fee is $7 per car.

 Go to the Hoover Dam